By Keshni Naidoo, Consultant at Freethinking

 Design Thinking is a mindset that is supported by a methodology, where human-centred solutions are applied to business challenges.
 It provides a creative approach to problem-solving, where human needs and desires, together with business viability and technological feasibility meet.
 That sweet spot where these three key elements meet is innovation!
 The process that underpins Design Thinking is the non-linear practice of “fail fast and learn”, where continuous development, prototyping and testing with the users makes them part of creating their desired solution.
 In doing so, user adoption or the take up of products or services is organically achieved.

 So, why change Change Management?
-Well, after many years of practicing Change Management for systems transformation projects, being thrown into the product world where linear does not work, was eye-opening.
+Well, after many years of practising Change Management for systems transformation projects, being thrown into the product world where linear does not work, was eye-opening.
 The traditional approach to Change Management has always followed a linear and fixed process, in a mostly stable environment.
 That is, Step “B” must follow after step “A”, and if not, how will we know what to do next?!
 When I moved onto a project where a “Change Manager” was required to manage the people-impact of iterative product delivery, the challenge of merging these two conflicting approaches was evident from the start.

 Below are a few of my learnings that lend to the fact that how we manage change should evolve fundamentally: